Turkey gravy from drippings is simply the best turkey gravy. This homemade turkey gravy uses only two ingredients flour and turkey drippings

 Tuesday 3rd of December 2013

-I agree gravy is the best part and sometime I suck at making it!
-Thanks for coming over to Create it OR Bake it, hope to see you back tomorrow morning!
+I agree gravy is the best part and sometime I suck at making it but this recipe is super easy and delicious!
+Rich in flavor

 Cindy Eikenberg, Little Miss Celebration

 Gravy the best thing!!! :) Your turkey and gravy look so good!!!
 Wishing you a very happy and blessed Thanksgiving, Evelyn!